 - The contractor is installing signs along the trail.

 This project is scheduled for completion in summer 2014.
 The City will notify stakeholders when the trail is complete and may be used.
 A grand opening ceremony is tentatively planned for fall 2014.
 More information on the Southern Walnut Creek Trail project.

 Austin to Manor Trail

 The Austin to Manor Trail is a 5-mile long trail that will begin near Daffan Lane and end in the vicinity of Ben E. Fischer Park in Manor, Texas.
 The project will be constructed in two phases.
 Phase 1 is 2.5 miles long and will extend from Daffan Lane to Lindell Lane.
 Phase 2 is also approximately 2.5 miles long and will pick up near Lindell Lane, ending near Ben Fischer Park.
 Phase 1 is completely funded.
 The City of Austin is actively searching for funding to construct the second phase of this project.
 The project will include bridges, trail heads, and other trail amenities and is expected to be constructed of concrete 10' in width with 2' grass shoulders.

 - Phase 1: A significant portion of phase 1 has been installed.
-Phase 1 should be complete in spring 2014.
+Phase 1 should be complete in summer 2014.

 - Phase 2: Not yet funded.